microsoft/devicescript/README.md

 * start Terminal in VSCode
 * run `yarn install`
 * run `yarn build`
-* run `node run.js jacs/samples/something.ts` - this will execute given Jacscript program using the WASM binary
+* run `node run.js jacs/samples/something.ts` - this will execute given DeviceScript program using the WASM binary

 If you want to develop the runtime (as opposed to compiler or website), you will also need GNU Make, C compiler, and [emscripten](https://emscripten.org/docs/getting_started/downloads.html).
 Once you have it all:

 * run `make native` to compile using native C compiler
-* run `node run.js -c jacs/samples/something.ts` - this will execute given Jacscript program using the POSIX/native binary
+* run `node run.js -c jacs/samples/something.ts` - this will execute given DeviceScript program using the POSIX/native binary
-* run `./runtime/built/jdcli 8082` - this will run the POSIX/native Jacscript server, which can be accessed from the devtools dashboard
+* run `./runtime/built/jdcli 8082` - this will run the POSIX/native DeviceScript server, which can be accessed from the devtools dashboard
 * run `make em` to compile using emscripten

 ## Design goals for Jacscript VM